ioccc-src/winner/2001/herrmann1/README.md

 ### Compatibility

-- It works with many versions of gcc.
+- It works with many versions of `gcc`.
 I tested it with versions 2.7.2.1, 2.8.1, 2.95.2, and ecgs-2.91.66.
-However, an old version of gcc produced "internal compiler errors" (obviously not my fault).
+However, an old version of `gcc` produced "internal compiler errors" (obviously not my fault).

 - The only warnings I get tell me that I'm undefining `__FILE__` and